 Have bled and purg’d me to a simple Vote.

 The final line of the passage ties the knot between self, use, and care: a simple vote is flatly used, cannot care in the same way, cannot find the same opportunity to care, as one engaged in full debate, and so feels less alive and less a self than he otherwise would have.
-But this is a consequence of their caring for him: “P-x take you for your care” and the relative of “care,” “cur’d.”
+But this is a consequence of their caring for him: “P-x take you for your care” and the echo of “care,” “cur’d.”